alexiscampusano/clientefeliz-api/docs/api.md

 ## Authentication

-La API utiliza autenticación JWT (JSON Web Token).
-Los tokens se obtienen a través del endpoint de login y deben incluirse en el encabezado `Authorization` para las peticiones a endpoints protegidos.
+The API uses JWT (JSON Web Token) authentication.
+Tokens are obtained through the login endpoint and must be included in the `Authorization` header for requests to protected endpoints.

 ### Authentication Endpoints